Gsg830/Halloween-Harvest-A-Spooktacular-Adventure-/README.md

 # Halloween-Harvest-A-Spooktacular-Adventure-
-Dungeon Explorer turn based combat game java
+Dungeon Explorer turn based combat game java  with as worked upon remotely using Git.

 Done as a project for CSC207 at UTM with Sabrina Hirani, Mahmood Saifi, Keith Tran